0x1eef/bones/README.md

 it is recommended that the user is familiar with how to use it.
 It is generally inuitive to use so the learning curve is not that steep.

+## Platforms

+The following platforms have been tested and are known to work:

+* OpenBSD
+* FreeBSD (and its forks)
+* Arch Linux

+The following platforms remain untested but might work:

+* MacOS
+* NetBSD
+* Linux distros other than Arch Linux

 ## Install